ebyass/sei-project-01/README.md

 # Deployment:

-This game has been deployed on HitHub Pages and can be found [here](https://ebyass.github.io/sei-project-01/)
+This game has been deployed on GitHub Pages and can be found [here](https://ebyass.github.io/sei-project-01/)

 # Getting started